 The following is a list of transactions available for Bill Payer Service:

 - Pay bills directly from your Share Draft/Checking account.

 - Payees: Payee refers to the entity to which you pay bills.
 The payee can be a company, organization, or individual.
 The Payee feature allows you to add payees, to delete payees from or modify payee information on your personal list of payees.
-A payee not shown on the master list of payee may be added (allow a maximum of 10-14 days for the activation process).
+A payee may be added immediately.
 Recurring payments are scheduled under this feature.

 - Add New Payment: The Add New Payment feature allows you to schedule one-time or recurring payments.
 This feature enables you to specify the amount of the payment and the payment start date.

-- Pending Payments: The Pending Payments feature allows you to view a list of payments that have been set up.
+- Payment Center: The Payment Center feature allows you to view a list of payments that have been set up.

 The following are limitations to the use of the Credit Union’s Bill Payer Service:

 - bill payments can only be made from your share draft/checking account;

 payments cannot be made to or for state and local tax authorities, collection agencies, court-ordered payments such as child support/alimony.
 Payments to any organizations or individuals with addresses outside of the United States are also excluded;

 if you close the designated Bill Payer Service share draft/checking account, all scheduled Bill Payer Service payments will be stopped;